-In October 2012, Dr Aric Sigman, a Chartered Biologist, recipient of the Chartered Scientist award from the Science Council and a Fellow of the Royal Society of Medicine published a report which suggested that excessive use of technology and gadgets could cause long-term physical harm in children.
+In October 2012, Dr Aric Sigman, a Chartered Biologist and a Fellow of the Royal Society of Medicine published a report which suggested that excessive use of technology and gadgets could cause long-term physical harm in children.
 I think it’s fair to say that this report pressed quite a few ‘guilt buttons’ in parents around the country.
 So should you let your toddler watch TV?

-The report suggested that ANY TV viewing for children under 3 is dangerous to their well being and development.
-To prevent this Dr Sigman suggests banning television until a child is three years old and then setting a limit on screen-time, with three to seven year olds limited to just half an hour of viewing per day.
+Dr Sigman’s report suggested that ANY TV viewing for children under 3 is dangerous to their well being and development.
+To prevent this Dr Sigman suggests banning television until a child is three years old and then setting a limit on screen-time, with three to seven-year-olds limited to just half an hour of viewing per day.

 |Mr Tumble, clearly a danger|